East Orange, New Jersey Therapists

 An Overview of Mental Health in East Orange, New Jersey

-The citizens of East Orange, a city in New Jersey’s Essex county, face numerous challenges socially and economically.
-The population has seen a decline from 73,552 at the 1990 Census to 69,824 in the 2000 Census.
+The citizens of East Orange, a city in New Jersey’s Essex County, face numerous challenges socially and economically.
+The population has seen a decline from 73,552 in the 1990 Census to 69,824 in the 2000 Census.
 As of 2016, the population was estimated at 64,797.
 The city’s residents tend to struggle financially, as the estimated median household income of East Orange is $40,561, lower than the median for Essex County ($54,860), the United States ($55,322), and much lower than the median for New Jersey, which was $76,126 as of 2016.

 Demographic Data for East Orange, New Jersey